snss231/tp/docs/UserGuide.md

 title: User Guide
 ---

-NUS Classes is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, NUS Classes can get your contact management tasks done faster than traditional GUI apps.
+NUS Classes is a desktop app for NUS Computing professors to manage their tasks and contacts.
+It includes task management features such as adding and editing tasks, finding tasks by date or name, tagging tasks with appropriate tags and marking them as done.
+It also includes contact management features such as finding contacts, assigning contacts to specific tasks and tagging contacts.
+NUS Classes is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Using NUS Classes can get your contact management tasks done faster than traditional GUI apps, saving time on otherwise tedious administrative tasks.

 * Table of Contents
 * [Quick Start](https://github.com/AY2122S2-CS2103T-T12-4/tp/blob/master/docs/UserGuide.md#quick-start)